 South America has always carried an air of adventure.
 Ancient civilizations, towering mountain ranges, endless rainforests, and exotic cuisines: all are the makings of an unforgettable trip.
 Many dream of a journey to the rugged continent, but it’s easy to get stuck on where to go and what time of year.

 To better understand which countries and destinations are best visited at which times of the year, we’ve compiled this guide to the best time to visit South America.

 - February: Living up to the hype, Carnival in Rio de Janeiro remains the world’s most exuberant party.
-Don bright colours, sip your caipirinha, and go with the flow.
+Don bright colors, sip your caipirinha and go with the flow.

 - March: Gawk at the sheer scale and spectacle of Torres del Paine in Chilean Patagonia.
 By March, many of the tourist hordes have departed as this is the tail end of the high season.

 - April: From the beautiful and isolated town of Tupiza, take a scenic bus ride to the otherworldly salt flats at the Salar de Uyuni to marvel at the world’s largest mirror.

 - May: Few cities match the character and elegantly fading grandeur of Buenos Aires, the city of tango, asado, and football.

 - June: Bring (or earn) your PADI certification as you dive into the crystalline waters of the Galápagos.
 Nature’s own evolutionary laboratory, the flora, and fauna are like nothing you’ve ever seen.

 - July: Peak swells draw in the surf crowd up and down the coast in Brazil.
 Join the locals at Praia Mole near Florianópolis for waist-high barrels off a perfect stretch of golden sand.

 - August: Powderhounds will revel in the endless runs at Portillo, Chile’s skiing and snowboarding mecca.